 2.D.
 Click Finish to Finalize without Controlled Substances eRx OR Select to Proceed to ECPS Signup

 Once your activation code is entered and accepted, you have completed the basic ID proofing process!
-You may now e-prescribe non-controlled substances.
+You have one more step before you can e-prescribe non-controlled substances.
 Next steps:

 - Option 1 - If you do not want to set up controlled substances e-prescribing, click Finish to exit eRx registration: proofing and certification.
-Then skip to step 6.
-Finalize eRx Registration, below.
+Then skip to step 5.
+Finalize eRx Registration, in this article below.

 - Option 2 - To set up controlled substances e-prescribing, toggle to "Yes.
 Start the Signup process for EPCS", then click Finish to proceed.
 Continue immediately below at step 3.
 EPCS Signup for Controlled Substances eRx.